Mitsubishi Electric

 E6

-Indoor unit shows E6, outdoor unit does not start, no cooling or heating
+Indoor unit displays E6, the outdoor unit does not start, and there is no cooling or heating.

 Outdoor Unit Communication or Power Supply Error